core-wg/yang-cbor/draft-veillette-core-yang-library-latest.md

 The following terms are defined in {{RFC7950}}: client, deviation, feature, module, submodule and server.

-The following term is defined in {{-core-yang-cbor}}: YANG Schema Item iDentifier (SID).
+The following term is defined in {{-core-sid}}: YANG Schema Item iDentifier (SID).

-The following terms are defined in {{-netconf-rfc7895bis}}: YANG library and YANG library checksum.
+The following terms are defined in {{RFC8525}}: YANG library and YANG library checksum.

 # Overview